 Information on making the most of your vote.

 Find out How to Register to Vote, or to change your name, address, or party affiliation.

 Next Election: Special Election to Fill Two City Council Seats

-A special election to fill the Ward 1 At-Large City Council seat formerly held by Allan “Jay” Ciccone, Jr. and the Ward 2 At-Large City Council seat formerly held by Jake Auchincloss, will be held sometime in the beginning of the 2021 calendar year.
-The date of that special election will be posted when it is established by the City, as well as information for voting.
+A special election to fill the Ward 1 At-Large City Council seat formerly held by Allan “Jay” Ciccone, Jr. and the Ward 2 At-Large City Council seat formerly held by Jake Auchincloss, will be held on March 16, 2021.
+Information for voting in the March 16, 2021 Special Election.

 Pick a Candidate

 The League of Women Voters has a long, proud history of focusing election campaigns on the issues and helping voters get clear, honest answers to their questions.
 Our guide to How to Pick a Candidate is just part of our determination to keep politics a process for the people.
 Do your part by registering and voting for the candidate of your choice.

 The League of Women Voters of Massachusetts provides candidate and election information thorough it’s online voter guide, VOTE 411.
 This online guide covers all candidate races from U.S. Congress down through statewide races as well as contested county races.
 The guide also covers the Massachusetts Governor’s Council races, and when ballot questions or voters intiatives are on on the balloot, information on those are covered as well.

 VOTE411 also includes all of the up-to-date information and deadlines for the recently enacted “Safe Elections” law so that you can plan how and when you want to vote.